cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   is a secret sharing of a point function {{GI14}} (denoted `G` above) that allows the servers to privately count how many of the clients' strings begin with a given prefix (`agg_param` in the notation above).
-In {{poplar1}} we specify a VDAF called Poplar1 that implements this functionality.
+In {{poplar1}} we specify a VDAF called Poplar1 that implements this prefix counting functionality and describe how it is used in the heavy hitters protocol.

 The remainder of this document is organized as follows: {{conventions}} lists definitions and conventions used in the remainder of the document; {{overview}}